surekhag28/ComputerVision/fashionMNIST-react-flask-docker/README.md

 ### Deployment -- AWS EC2
 Both the applications are dockerised using docker-compose and finally deployed on AWS EC2 instance. <br /><br />

-*Note :- 1.
-Make sure to change the URLs with the Public DNS address in the application while sending request to the Flask web app.
+***Note :- 1.
+Make sure to change the URLs with the Public DNS address in the application while sending request to the Flask web app. <br />
-         2. Also ensure to implement the cross origin policy in the web app otherwise request from the react application will be blocked.*
+         2. Also ensure to implement the cross origin policy in the web app otherwise request from the react application will be blocked.***

 #### Before sending the request to the server